appveyor/website/src/docs/build-configuration.md

 ### Specializing matrix job configuration

-By default all build matrix jobs share the same configuration.
-However there are cases when build scenario should be different for different matrix jobs.
-This become especially demanding issue with introduction on Linux builds.
+By default, all build matrix jobs share the same configuration.
+However there are cases when build scenario should be different for each matrix job.
+This become especially handful for multi-platform builds.
 For example, build should run in `MSBuild` mode for all build worker images, but run a build script for `Ubuntu` one.
 This can be done with the following YAML configuration:

 ```yaml
 image: